plenoptic-org/plenoptic/docs/index.rst

 - Steerable pyramid, [Simoncelli1992]_, a multi-scale oriented image decomposition.
-Images are decomposed with a family of oriented filters, localized in space and frequency, similar to the ``Gabor functions'' commonly used to model receptive fields in primary visual cortex.
+Images are decomposed with a family of oriented filters, localized in space and frequency, similar to the "Gabor functions" commonly used to model receptive fields in primary visual cortex.
   The critical difference is that the pyramid organizes these filters so as to effeciently cover the 4D space of (x,y) positions, orientations, and scales, enabling efficient interpolation and interpretation (`further info <https://www.cns.nyu.edu/~eero/STEERPYR/>`_ ).
 See the `pyrtools documentation